yarnett/snake_game/README.md

 1. Head Class
   - make the head of the snake be able to turn based on the arrow keys
   - when the head of the snake reaches a border, end the game

-  BONUS:
-  - the head of the snake should not be able to move backwards
+  - **BONUS**: the head of the snake should not be able to move backwards

 1. Apple Class
   - the apple should appear randomly on the screen